(214) 390-7947 (Overseas Callers)

 What do I need prior to departure from my home country?

-You will need to do many things prior to the departure from your home country.
+You will need to do many things prior to departure from your home country.
 Listing all of them will be difficult, but we can at the very least list some of the most crucial preparations for you, so that you will not forget to pack them: passport, visa, a couple of photos, credit cards, some cash, flight tickets, comfortable clothing and shoes, toiletries, medicines, first-aid kit, sanitary towels, deodorant, insect repellent, mobile phone, laptop, adapter, chargers, and travel insurance.

 Where are the projects located?